-Volume 1: An overview of the water and sanitary services in Tasman District with recommendations

-Volume 2: The detailed assessments.
+- Volume 1: An overview of the water and sanitary services in Tasman District with recommendations and priority rankings for future improvements - Volume 2: The detailed assessments.

 The WSSA documents were made available to the public for consultation purposes and a special meeting was held in June 2005 to review public submissions.